MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-sso-saml.md

 1. Go to the gateway directory, which is *C:\Program Files\On-premises data gateway* by default.

 1. Open *PowerBI.DataMovement.Pipeline.GatewayCore.dll.config*, and then look for the *SapHanaSAMLCertThumbprint* section.
-Paste the thumbprint you copied in step 2.
+Paste the thumbprint you copied in step&nbsp;2.

 1. Restart the gateway service.

 ## Run a Power BI report

 Now you can use the **Manage Gateway** page in Power BI to configure the SAP HANA data source.
 Under **Advanced Settings**, enable SSO via SAML.
-Doing so allows you to publish reports and datasets binding to that data source.
+By doing so, you can publish reports and datasets binding to that data source.

    ![Screenshot of the "Advanced settings" section in Power BI.](media/service-gateway-sso-saml/advanced-settings.png)